vimpunk/cratetorrent/DESIGN.md

 ## Torrent

-- Contains the piece picker and a single connection to a seed from which to download the torrent.
+- Contains the piece picker and connections to all seed sfrom which to download the torrent.
 - Also contains other metadata relevant to the torrent, such as its info hash, the files it needs to download, the destination directory, and others.
 - Torrent tick: periodically loops through all its peer connections and performs